espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Void Mirror.md

 The view presented by the _Void Mirror_ is any view of the night sky possible from its current physical location, regardless of time of day.
 Observations of the sky in this way add a +3 item bonus to Astronomy Lore or Perception checks made while using the mirror.
 The point of view can be shifted through hand gestures, causing the scene within the mirror to reorient in any direction desired.

 A character who peers into the starscape within the _Void Mirror_ must attempt a DC 41 will save.
 On a **failure**, the character feels something looking back at them from the dark places between the stars.
-On a **critical failure**, this sensation causes the character to become [[Frightened|Frightened 1]].
+On a **critical failure**, this sensation causes the character to become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 1]].
 The character is then temporarily immune to this effect for 24 hours.

 By placing the _Void Mirror_ in a specially-constructed frame, it can halt the ongoing transformation of a creature that has performed the apotheosis activation.
 Building such a frame is beyond the skill of low-level characters, as it requires an artisan with legendary proficiency in Crafting.